tommoor/Zap/Readme.md

 __Arguments__

-* refs - A unique string reference for this sound
+* ref - A unique string reference for this sound
 * sources - An array of possible sources in the order they should be checked
 * channels - The maximum number of channels available for this sample
 * time - Time to wait until giving up on the sound loading